C191068/Ali_Khatami_Solidity_10/README.md

 Figure1: (msg.sender) is going to be equivalent the address of our wallet account at metamask as it is calling the fund functtion<br>

 as our metamask address is sending the ether we gonna add our metamask wallet address to the funders list<br>
+By this way we can keep tract of donators who are donating to our contract<br>